agmarco/SNC-Distortion-Check/README.md

 You can install all of these using homebrew pretty easily on mac.

-## Everything

-Use this command to install a new dev setup, run all the tests, and then start all the processes:

-    make dev && pytest && honcho start

 ## Installation

 Once have met all the system dependencies (and you are in a virtual environment, if you want one):